What causes hay fever and allergies – inside and outside the home?

 With everyone spending less time out and about, hay fever sufferers may not be hit so hard this year.
 But staying inside can bring on hay fever-like symptoms itself, thanks to some less well-known allergies.

 Although hay fever season has already started – as those who are allergic to tree pollen will know – the end of May and middle of June will see the peak of the grass pollen season.
-Grass pollen allergies are far more common than allergies to tree pollen, and affect 95% of hay fever sufferers.

 If you’ve had hay fever before you’ll definitely know about it, but although hay fever usually develops in childhood it can start at any time of life.
 So it’s worth being able to recognise the symptoms, which are typified by itchy, watery eyes, a runny nose and sneezing.

-Symptoms of hay fever (Allergic rhinitis)
+Hay fever symptoms (Allergic rhinitis)

 Common symptoms: a runny nose or a blocked nose, an itchy nose, sneezing, itchy & watery red eyes, itchy throat.